 Cause Six: Disconnection from the Natural World:

-Chilean primatologist, Isabel Behncke, has spent much of her professional career studying the behavior of chimpanzees and Bonobos in both the wild and in captivity.
-She noted that Bonobos in the wild can become sad or depressed but there is a limit to how far they will go.
-However, in captivity Bonobos often become so deeply depressed to the point that they will scratch themselves until thy bleed and can develop tics or start to rock obsessively whereas in their natural habitat, these behaviors are never observed (interview with Isabel Behncke cited in Hari, 2018).
-Elephants in captivity will often grind their tusks (which is a source of pride) against the walls to the point that they become stumps and some elephants in captivity are so traumatized that they will actually sleep upright for years; all behaviors that are never seen in the wild (Sutherland, 2014).
-Isabel Behncke postulated that, similar to the animal world, we too, are more prone toward depression when we starve ourselves from connection to the natural world (interview with Isabel Behncke cited in Hari, 2018).
-Berman (2012) conducted a study that asked city dwellers to simply take walks in nature and then tested their mood and concentration and predictably found that everyone reported feeling better and noted improved concentration and, most interesting, previously depressed people reported five times greater improvement than non-depressed people.
+Chilean primatologist Isabel Behncke has spent much of her professional career studying the behavior of chimpanzees and Bonobos in both the wild and in captivity.
+She noted that Bonobos in the wild can become sad or depressed, but there is a limit to how far they will go.
+However, in captivity, Bonobos often become so deeply depressed to the point that they will scratch themselves until they bleed and can develop tics or start to rock obsessively, whereas, in their natural habitat, these behaviors are never observed (interview with Isabel Behncke cited in Hari, 2018).
+Elephants in captivity will often grind their tusks (which is a source of pride) against the walls to the point that they become stumps, and some elephants in captivity are so traumatized they will actually sleep upright for years; all behaviors that are never seen in the wild (Sutherland, 2014).
+Isabel Behncke postulated that, similar to the animal world, we, too, are more prone to depression when we starve ourselves from connection to the natural world (interview with Isabel Behncke cited in Hari, 2018).
+Berman (2012) conducted a study that asked city dwellers to simply take walks in nature and then tested their mood and concentration.
+It predictably found that everyone reported feeling better and noted improved concentration.
+Most interestingly, previously depressed people reported five times greater improvement than non-depressed people.

-The scientific evidence is very clear that exercise indeed improves depression and anxiety (Strohle, 2009); however, getting out and exercising out-of-doors has even better rewards.
-For example, Gilbert (2009) reported that both people who run on treadmills in the gym and people who run in nature show a reduction in depression; however, this is significantly higher for people who run in nature.
+The scientific evidence is very clear that exercise indeed improves depression and anxiety (Strohle, 2009); however, getting out and exercising outdoors has even better rewards.
+For example, Gilbert (2009) reported that people who run on treadmills in the gym and people who run in nature show a reduction in depression; however, this is significantly higher for people who run in nature.

-Richard Louv who coined the term Nature Deficit Disorder wrote that humans are hard-wired for a genuine nature connection.
-Louv believes that the exponential increase in emotional and psychological problems in kids today are all related to an erosion of their connection with nature and immersion into the digital world (Louv, 2005).
-We need to ensure that our children are unplugging and going outside to bond with nature, play, and reap the benefits of exercise.
+Richard Louv, who coined the term Nature Deficit Disorder, wrote that humans are hard-wired for a genuine nature connection.
+Louv believes that the exponential increase in emotional and psychological problems in kids today is all related to an erosion of their connection with nature and immersion into the digital world (Louv, 2005).
+We need to ensure that our children are unplugging and going outside to bond with nature, play and reap the benefits of exercise.
 Doing this in a social context is even better.
 As Kardaras (2016) reports, some programs have very successfully implemented “wilderness therapy” for troubled teens with addiction and/or behavioral problems.
-These programs have tended to have higher success rates than traditional programs (DeAngelis, 2013).
-Kardaras (2016) has developed an innovative, experientially-based tech addiction program called Hamptons Discovery where kids and teens struggling with tech addiction, substance and/or emotional or behavioral problems can address their issues on the water where they cooperatively learn to fish and maintain their boat.
+These programs have higher success rates than traditional programs (DeAngelis, 2013).
+Kardaras (2016) has developed an innovative, experientially-based tech addiction program called Hamptons Discovery, where kids and teens struggling with tech addiction, substance and/or emotional or behavioral problems can address their issues on the water where they cooperatively learn to fish and maintain their boat.

 Cause Seven – Disconnection from a Hopeful and Secure Future:

-Hari (2018) notes that as Native Americans were stripped of their identities, they lost their connection to the future, they became increasingly depressed, and then often resorted to alcohol abuse which resulted in addiction.
-I would conjecture that as our children lose connection with their true identities, not only within their families, but within their culture, they will further retreat to media in hopes of cultivating an identity.
-Sadly, the cyber-world cannot fill this need and only perpetuates a sense of disconnection, loneliness, and feelings of despair about a probable insecure future.
+Hari (2018) notes that as Native Americans were stripped of their identities, they lost their connection to the future.
+They became increasingly depressed, and then often resorted to alcohol abuse, which resulted in addiction.
+I would conjecture that as our children lose connection with their true identities, not only within their families but within their culture, they will further retreat to media in hopes of cultivating an identity.
+Sadly, the cyberworld cannot fill this need and only perpetuates a sense of disconnection, loneliness, and feelings of despair about a probable insecure future.
 We need to ensure that our children have hope for what lies ahead and that life has purpose and meaning.
 This can only happen when living a connected life.